 Bringing Surgical Care to the Sierra Madre

 The people of the Sierra Madre in Chiapas, Mexico face a series of unique challenges, including access to essential services like health care.
-Christianson Grantee and pre-med student Will P. reflects on his service year building a desperately needed surgical care program at a local hospital in the region.
+Christianson Fellow and pre-med student Will P. reflects on his service year building a desperately needed surgical care program at a local hospital in the region.

 As the surgeon stepped away from the table, the anesthesiologist prepared the patient for transfer to the post-op room.
 The nurses moved about, readying themselves for the next surgery.
 In this flurry of motion, the significance of the moment seemed to be lost on the team.
 We had just completed our first hysterectomy at the Hospital Basicó Comunitario Ángel Albino Corzo (HBCAAC), a rural community hospital in the Sierra Madre Region of Chiapas, Mexico.